 The Royal Academy of Dance (RAD): Ballet

-The McPherson Dance Studio follows The Royal Academy of Dance’s internationally recognised portfolio of examinations and assessments designed to encourage, motivate and reward students of all ages and abilities, outlining a progressive structure for learning and achievement in dance.
+The Royal Academy of Dance’s internationally recognised portfolio of examinations and assessments is designed to encourage, motivate and reward students of all ages and abilities, outlining a progressive structure for learning and achievement in dance.

 Students start with the Dance to Your Own Tune curriculum, move through Pre-Primary and Primary levels and then into eight Graded and six Vocational Graded levels.
 Students can move from Graded Examinations to Vocational Graded Examinations at an appropriate time; or they can study both pathways simultaneously.
 Vocational Students should ideally be attending at least three hours of ballet study a week.